thesaigoneer/idefix-saigon/README.md

 Logout out of Sway (Super+Shift+E) and log back in: nwg-shell is now running and ready for use.
 In SDDM you can also choose the hyprland option and log into that.
 From now on you can tweak and adjust atomic Sway and Hyprland with nwg-shell.

-Listen.
+### Listen

 Our base is Fedora, so there's no Flathub enabled ootb.
 Let's rectify that first:

     flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo